BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_right_profile.md

 When the chemical is not a well-defined molecule but, for example, a nanomaterial, then you can annoated them with the [ChemicalSubstance](/profiles/ChemicalSubstance) profile.
 This profile allows you to give details on the identifier of the substance and a chemical composition.
 The profile inherits properties from [BioChemEntity](/types/BioChemEntity), like chemical and biological roles.

+### 3.5.
+ComputationalTool

+If your webpage describes a software aimed at producing or analyzing scientific data, then you can annotate it with the [ComputationalTool](/profiles/ComputationalTool) profile.
+This profile guides you on providing at least minimal metadata inherited from the [SoftwareApplication](http://schema.org/SoftwareApplication) type, such as the tool name and its short description.
+In addition, thanks to the [EDAM](https://edamontology.org) ontology, you can provide semantic annotations to document what does the tool, what kind of data is taken as input or produced as ouput.